Neighborhood Considerations

 Stormwater

-Converting 10.9 acres from forested land to buildings, private streets, and paved surfaces fundamentally changes how stormwater moves through the area.
+Converting a largely forested 10.9-acre site to buildings, private streets, and paved surfaces fundamentally changes how stormwater moves through the area.
 Forested soil absorbs rainfall naturally; impervious surfaces redirect it as runoff.

 The application references underground stormwater facilities.
 Their adequacy and effect on neighboring properties will be evaluated during the county review.
 Neighbors downstream of the site should monitor this closely.